-Fiscal Year 2016 Operational Highlights
+Fiscal Year 2017 Operational Highlights

-- Central Health's net position decreased \$37.3 million, a 14% decrease compared to prior year net position. - During the year, Central Health's total operating revenues were \$35.3 million and operating expenses were \$234.5 million.
-Nonoperating revenues, comprised primarily of property tax revenue, were \$162.0 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
+- Central Health's net position increased \$32.5 million, a 15% increase compared to prior year net position. - During the year, Central Health's total operating revenues were \$29.3 million and operating expenses were \$170.5 million.
+Nonoperating revenues, comprised primarily of property tax revenue, were \$173.7 million, net of nonoperating expenses. - To carry out its fiscal responsibility to the taxpayers, Central Health maintains reserve funds to protect its financial security and operational stability in consideration of the risks it faces.
 The Emergency Reserve is budgeted as a funding source for unanticipated emergencies that arise from unusual circumstances that is maintained at approximately 15% of budgeted ongoing expenses and set annually through adoption of the budget.
 In addition, Central Health maintains a Contingency Reserve policy to serve as a funding source for one-time expenditures or for ongoing expenditures when needed for cyclical or temporary structural deficits.
-Central Health also maintains a Capital Reserve established to fund capital assets or projects that will not be funded through the issuance of debt or through a grant.
-Lastly, Central Health maintains a risk-based HMO Reserve to be used for paid-in capital to Sendero Health Plans, Inc. ("Sendero"). - Central Health maintained a rating of AAA from Standard & Poor's on its first debt issuance (see Note 8 in this report for more information). - Transferred \$185.9 million in public funds as the local share to be utilized for intergovernmental transfers to draw federal matching funds for the Disproportionate Share Program and Medicaid 1115 Waiver Program for the provision of unreimbursed healthcare costs to qualifying hospitals and participation in the Delivery Service Reform Incentive Payment program.

-- Provided local matching funds to draw 99.4% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2016. - Completed the Brackenridge Campus Master Plan and issued a Request for Qualifications for a master developer for the Brackenridge Campus. - Opened the 73,888 square foot Central Health Southeast Health & Wellness Center, including a 45,000 CommUnityCare health center. - Opened a CommUnityCare health center at the Sandra Joy Anderson Community Health and Wellness Center at Huston-Tillotson University. - Served over 100,000 individuals through MAP, Sliding Fee Scale and CommUnityCare Health Centers. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties.
+Central Health also maintains a Capital Reserve established to fund capital assets or projects that will not be funded through the issuance of debt or through a grant. - Central Health maintained a rating of AAA from Standard & Poor's on its first debt issuance (see Note 8 in this report for more information). - Provided local matching funds to draw over 91% of the total value of the Community Care Collaborative Delivery Service Reform Incentive Payment projects metrics and outcomes that were reported in fiscal year 2017. - Completed the Brackenridge Campus Master Plan and selection of a master developer for the Brackenridge Campus. - Served over 140,000 individuals through MAP, Sliding Fee Scale and CommUnityCare Health Centers. - Continued in the role of anchor entity for the Medicaid 1115 Waiver Program for Regional Healthcare Partnership Region 7, which consists of Travis County and five other surrounding counties.